 With our partners from Switzerland, Iceland, Norway and Liechtenstein, we ensure regular monitoring of the functioning of the European Free Trade Association (EFTA) and the European Economic Area (EEA).

 Our external action in Europe and in the Mediterranean Basin falls into four main fields:

 As strong supporters of EU enlargement to the countries of Central and Eastern Europe since the 1980s, we are now concentrating our efforts on strengthening links with the Western Balkans and Turkey.

 In the Western Balkans, our Follow-up Committee analyses political, economic and social changes in each country and follows the evolution of their relations with the EU.
-Since 2006, we have organised Western Balkans Civil Society Forums every two years, and maintained close bilateral relationships in Joint Consultative Committees (JCCs) with the candidate countries – the former Yugoslav Republic of Macedonia and Montenegro.
-The JCCs enable ties to be strengthened with civil society in these countries and joint recommendations to be made to policy-makers.
+Since 2006, we have organised Western Balkans Civil Society Forums every two years, and maintained close bilateral relationships in Joint Consultative Committees (JCCs) with the candidate countries – the former Yugoslav Republic of Macedonia, Montenegro and Serbia.
+The JCCs enable ties to be strengthened with civil society in these countries and make joint recommendations to policy-makers.

 Likewise in Turkey, since the Joint Consultative Committee (JCC) was set up in 1995, we organise meetings between representatives from Turkish and European civil society organisations.

 Eastern European neighbours, including Russia

 The Eastern European Neighbours Follow-up Committee is our link with civil society organisations in Ukraine, Moldavia, Belarus and the countries of the Caucasus.
 As such, it aims to enhance relations between organised civil society in the EU and in these countries.